 There are many benefits of a knowledge management system: it improves customer experience, agent experience, and breaks down internal silos of information that can hinder productivity and mutual understanding.

-Just as content and knowledge are both important components of a successful user experience, so are content management and knowledge management.
-When considering how to build these processes with your company, it may help to think about how both show up in a real-life business situation: a company’s help center vs. its knowledge base.
+When considering how to build content management and knowledge management processes in a company, it may help to think about how both show up in a real-life situation: a company’s help center vs. its knowledge base.

 A help center is a subset of a knowledge base that is activated for a particular use case—for customers to self-serve on answers to frequently asked questions that don’t require an agent.
 But the information in that help center is culled from a knowledge base that might have many other uses, such as an internal help center for employees, another one for partners that make integrations with the company’s software, and more.